gravitational/teleport/.github/ISSUE_TEMPLATE/documentation.md

 ---

 ## Summary
 Describe the missing documentation.
-If it's a new feature, link to the Feature ticket.
+If it's a new feature, link to the feature ticket.

 ### Audience
-Outline who this is for. e.g. CLI Docs, New User and Power users
+Outline who this is for. e.g. CLI docs, new users, power users

 ### Location
-Should this docs update be a new guide, or an addition to the admin.yaml.
+Should this docs update be a new guide, or an addition to an existing guide?